 Branch Rickey was a brave man.
 He took a lot of shit from his fellow baseball executives.
 An even braver man might have been Martin Luther King, the most notable leader in the battle for racial equality in the country’s history.

-When King came to prominence in 1955 leading the Birmingham bus boycott, he knew that his efforts would likely get him killed.
+When King came to prominence in 1955 leading the Montgomery bus boycott, he knew that his efforts would likely get him killed.
 He inspired tremendous will among opponents of discrimination, using the moral authority of the idea that all people should have equal opportunity and be judged on the content of their character.

 King made brilliant use of the intangible capital he had available to him.
 He asked only for what was right; He created enormous political capital from the righteous stance of non-violence.
 The peaceful marches stirred emotion and gained traction on a daily basis, while providing no emotional or political capital to his opponents.
 The political capital he denied his opponents was the difference.
 He gave them nothing to work with.
 He knew that violence would only diminish the cause and provide inestimable political capital to the other side.
 Not enough of them were willing to publicly display the racist convictions necessary to deny people their obvious rights.
 He also understood that to deny capital to an oppressor is like accumulating your own capital.
 He knew that making blacks ride in the back of the bus wasn’t more important to the authorities than the money they paid to ride it.